What is the best property management software for your rental properties?

 Now, let’s dive into step-by-step instructions for using QuickBooks for essential property management accounting functions, including setting up your property and tenants and recording transactions in QuickBooks.

-You can use these same steps with slight modifications (or omissions), though, if you’re managing your own properties.
+Property owners or managers can use these same steps with slight modifications (or omissions), though, if you’re managing your own properties.

 The first and most important thing to get right in QuickBooks is to make sure you set up two separate company files: